A Guide to Self-Directed Support (SDS)

 What is Self Directed Support (SDS)?

-Self Directed Support is the new way that the Local Authority must allocate resources for those entitled to social care or support.
+Self Self-directed support is the new way that the Local Authority must allocate resources for those entitled to social care or support.
 The assessment has not changed but a budget is produced and the user or their carer can decide where the budget should be spent.

 Who is entitled to SDS?

-Everyone who is entitles to support or services from the social work budget is entitled to SDS.
+Everyone who is entitled to support or services from the social work budget is entitled to SDS.
 This includes children, carers and incapacitated adults.
 There are different provisions for these different categories.

 What are the options under SDS?